tresoldi/gled/README.md

 third parties use GitHub standard features, such as issues and pull requests, to contribute, report problems, or seek support.

-Contributing guidelines, including a code of conduct, can be found in the `CONTRIBUTING.md` file.
+Contributing guidelines, including a code of conduct, are given in the `CONTRIBUTING.md` file.

 ## License